Dixboi/Data-Engineering/README.md

 # Data Engineering
 ## A repository to document my knowledge
 ### Background
 Hello there!
-This is my data engineering repository where I will apply all that I've learned from the [Data Engineering Carrer Track of DataCamp](https://app.datacamp.com/learn/career-tracks/data-engineer).
-The topics are making an ETL pipeline, data modeling, error handling, code standards, logging, and unit testing.
+This is my data engineering repository where I will apply all that I've learned about data engineering.
+The topics are making an ETL pipeline, data modeling, error handling, code standards, logging, unit testing, and other concepts that may be related to data engineering.
 Also, this is where I will generally document my progress on learning and applying data engineering concepts.

+Additionally, this repository will contain two main directories: Learning Projects and Projects. **Learning Projects** will contain my short projects that I aim to apply concepts and knowledge that I learned.
+These projects will most probably take me about 1-2 weeks to do. **Projects** on the other hand will contain multiple concepts and knowledge that I have gained from Learning Projects.
+These will take me about 1-2 months to finish.

 ### How can this repository help you
 Possibly, you can see how I do or set the following:
 - standardizing Python scripts and SQL queries